 Today, though, I’m sharing a recipe that we’ve been enjoying pretty much on the weekly since forever!
-I guess I’ve been holding out on you guys…not intentionally, though.
+I guess I’ve been unintentionally holding out on you!

 See, these juicy turkey burgers are my hubby’s creation.
 Usually during weekdays, hubby cooks and I cook on the weekend.
 It’s a great balance between us!

 Pan-fried turkey burgers are one of my absolute favourite things that my hubby makes (aside from his homemade pasta and Bolognese).
 I happen to think they’re the best turkey burgers, but I may be a bit biased!

 After being off this past week for a little holiday, it’s nice to get back to a ‘normal’ eating routine and these ground turkey burgers are just what I’m looking for!

 Are Turkey Burgers Healthy?

 Ground turkey is pretty lean (i.e. low in fat), high in protein, and lower in cholesterol and calories than, say, ground beef.
 It’s a delicious alternative for those trying to limit their red meat intake.